 While growing up at home, I never heard the mention of college.
 That simply was not in the picture.
 It was always, "Which service are you going in?"
 My brother Ray had joined the Navy, and so I decided to join the Air Force.
 I liked airplanes.
-So, in 1962, eleven days out of high school, at age 17, I had joined the Air Force and requested Air Police duty for the purpose of becoming a police officer when my enlistment was up.
+So, in 1962, eleven days out of high school, and at 17 years of age, I had joined the Air Force and requested Air Police duty for the purpose of becoming a police officer when my enlistment was up.

-As an Air Policeman in 1963 when President Kennedy was assassinated, I was fountains and rest rooms with signs such as "whites". "colored" and "others".
-Killed In Action funerals were beginning to occur all too often - I was well aware of the growing war -- no one in their right mind would want to go to Vietnam.
+As an Air Policeman in 1963, when President Kennedy was assassinated, I was transferred to Bergstrom AFB, Texas to assist with base security when President LBJ returned to Austin from the Washington D.C.
+Vietnam's location was still basically unknown to most civilians, but as an AP assigned to do honor guard military funerals for Vietnam KIAs from Texas.
+Texas still had roadside café's that didn't serve blacks, and had water fountains and rest rooms with signs such as "whites" and "colored."
+Killed In Action funerals were occurring all too often -- I was well aware of the growing war -- no one in their right mind would want to go to Vietnam.